About Nutrition and Health

 A nutrition and health major will teach you the basics of food science, microbiology, physiology, biochemistry, and health science.
 If you are interested in these basics, Nutrition and Health might be the right options for you to study.
 Yet, if you have doubts, fill out the form, and we can help you and be an advisor to you to determine if Nutrition and Health is right for you.

 How long does it take to become a Nutritionist?

-Turkey has one of the best universities to study Nutrition and Health and related fields, so here are the four best universities in Turkey:
+Canada has the best universities to study Nutrition and Health.
+So here are some of them:

 - University of Toronto: The University of Toronto is one of the world's best universities, established in 1827 in Canada.
 It is also considered one of the most prestigious universities in the world, ranked 21st best in the world.
 Therefore, the University is known for its quality of education.

 - McGill University: Established in 1821 and situated in Montréal, Québec is one of Canada's top institutions and ranks 44th globally.
 Numerous undergraduate and graduate degrees are available at the University.
 It is a nationally diversified institution with students admitted from 150 different nations.